Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    system_config.yaml
    ```

-   The `system_config.yaml` file will make it easier to run the next command because it has the saved information
-   from the command line arguments which were used initially for this command.
+   Regenerate the system configuration.
+The `system_config.yaml` file contains all of the options that where used to generate the initial system configuration, and can be used in place of specifying CLI flags to CSI.
    ```bash
    pit# csi config init
    ```

-   A new directory matching your `--system-name` argument will now exist in your working directory.
+   A new directory matching your `$SYSTEM_NAME` environment variable will now exist in your working directory.

 1. Check for workarounds in the `/opt/cray/csm/workarounds/csi-config` directory.
 If there are any workarounds in that directory, run those now.
 Each has its own instructions in their respective `README.md` files.